Edwin-Ngouagna/Edwin-Ngouagna/README.md

 - 👋 Hi, I’m @Edwin-Ngouagna
-- 👀 I’m a data analyst and interested in web development
+- 👀 I’m a Data Analyst and grooming my skills to become a Data Engineer
+- 🌱 I have 5 years of experience in Excell, SPSS, and Power BI.
-- 🌱 I’m currently upskilling in Python, R and SQL
+- I’m upskilling in Python, R, SQL, and Azure.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I want to collaborate on projects, particularly Power Bi, ETL, and Machine learning.
 - 📫 How to reach me edwinlongchingouagna@gmail.com

 <!---